-If you want something more of a breakfast, you can enjoy a whole range of high protein breakfasts with a Brancake accompaniment.
-But remember on a Fast Day the idea is to fast, so don’t over do it.
+If you want something that's more of a breakfast, you can enjoy a whole range of high protein breakfasts with a Brancake accompaniment.
+But remember on a Fast Day the idea is to fast, so don’t overdo it.

 Ingredients for four.
 Two is a portion.
 Save the other two for tomorrow.

 - a pinch of salt

 - a drop of rapeseed or coconut oil for frying

 In a small bowl, mix four tablespoons of oatbran with one tablespoon of rolled porridge oats.
 Add an egg.
 Mix it all up with a spoon.
 Add milk, drop by drop until you make a thick, creamy batter.
 It will only take a few drops of milk.
 Keep mixing it up.
 Leave it to rest for ten minutes.
 It really does help to let the grains soften up.
 Once rested, add a tiny little drop of oil to a good non-stick frying pan and heat it up to a gentle medium heat.

 Stir up the batter again and spoon out about a quarter of the batter into the pan.
 It’ll be about a dessert spoon and a half’s worth and it’ll form a blob about two to three inches wide.
 You can give it a gentle spread with the back of the spoon if it seems too thick.
 It should start to sizzle, but not too violently.
 Add the rest of the mix in three more blobs so you end up with four little brancakes in your pan.
 You can add a bit of mix to any one at this stage to even them out.